-$5.6.\ Does\ your\ \underline{medical\ school}\ have\ an\ organics\ recycling\ program\ (compost)\ and\ a\ conventional\ recycling\ program\ (aluminium/paper/plastic/glass)?$
+5.6.
+Does your institution have an organics recycling program (compost) and a conventional recycling program (aluminium/paper/plastic/glass)?

-- Yes, the medical school has both compost and recycling programs accessible to students and faculty. - The medical school has either recycling or compost programs accessible to students and faculty, but not both. - There is no compost or recycling program at the medical school.
+Yes, the institution has both compost and recycling programs accessible to students and faculty.
+(2 points)

+The institution has either recycling or compost programs accessible to students and faculty, but not both.
+(1 point)

+There is no compost or recycling program at the medical school.
+(0 points)

-Score explanation: The MFac and the University Hospital offer a recycling program at their lecture rooms and exercise building but there is no organics recycling program.
+Score explanation: The MFac and the University Hospital offer a recycling program at their lecture rooms and exercise building.
+There is no university-wide composting system, but students can use composting facilities through the Unigärten association.

 5.7.
-Does the medical school apply sustainability criteria when making decisions about the campus food and beverage selections (e.g. local sourcing, reduced meat, decreased plastic packaging)?
+Does the institution apply sustainability criteria when making decisions about the campus food and beverage selections (e.g. local sourcing, reduced meat, decreased plastic packaging)?

-- Yes, the medical school has adequate sustainability requirements for food and beverages, including meat-free days or no red-meat, and is engaged in efforts to increase food and beverage sustainability. - There are sustainability guidelines for food and beverages, but they are insufficient or optional.
-The medical school is engaged in efforts to increase food and beverage sustainability. - There are sustainability guidelines for food and beverages, but they are insufficient or optional.The medical school is not engaged in efforts to increase food and beverage sustainability. - There are no sustainability guidelines for food and beverages.
+Yes, the institution has adequate sustainability requirements for food and beverages, including meat-free days or no red-meat, and is engaged in efforts to increase food and beverage sustainability.
+(3 points)

+There are sustainability guidelines for food and beverages, but they are insufficient or optional.
+The institution is engaged in efforts to increase food and beverage sustainability.
+(2 points)

+There are sustainability guidelines for food and beverages, but they are insufficient or optional.
+The institution is not engaged in efforts to increase food and beverage sustainability.
+(1 point)

+There are no sustainability guidelines for food and beverages.
+(0 points)

 Score explanation: The medical school does not have its own facilities for food or beverages.
 However, the University of Basel launched several projects to contribute to sustainable catering.
 Since 2019, greenhouse gas emissions and food waste are decreasing.
+The university collects food waste, which is then converted into biogas.
+They also try to plan food production to avoid large overproductions.
 The menu offer is 50% vegetarian or vegan, using a variety of food with Fairtrade standards or from IP-Suisse cultivation.
 The proportion of certified fish and meat from animal-friendly husbandry has increased.
 Twice a year, the One Climate Day takes place, on which only climate-friendly menus are sold.
 In addition, the proportion of food transported by air is very low.
 The university has also adopted the city wide system of reusable cups for beverages (kooky2go), with drop-off stations in the buildings offering warm beverages.
 The two main lecture buildings of the medical faculty also have a student run coffee machine, with mugs for students to use.
-Water bottles are also easily refilled just outside of the lecture halls, with enough room on the tables to put said water bottle during lectures.
+Water bottles are also easily refilled just outside of the lecture halls.

 5.8.
-Does the medical school or institution apply sustainability criteria when making decisions about supply procurement?
+Does the institution apply sustainability criteria when making decisions about supply procurement?

-- Yes, the medical school has adequate sustainability requirements for supply procurement and is engaged in efforts to increase sustainability of procurement. - There are sustainability guidelines for supply procurement, but they are insufficient or optional.The medical school is engaged in efforts to increase sustainability of procurement. - There are sustainability guidelines for supply procurement, but they are insufficient or optional.The medical school is not engaged in efforts to increase sustainability of procurement. - 0 There are no sustainability guidelines for supply procurement.
+Yes, the institution has adequate sustainability requirements for supply procurement and is engaged in efforts to increase sustainability of procurement.
+(3 points)

+There are sustainability guidelines for supply procurement, but they are insufficient or optional.
+The institution is engaged in efforts to increase sustainability of procurement.
+(2 points)

+There are sustainability guidelines for supply procurement, but they are insufficient or optional.
+The institution is not engaged in efforts to increase sustainability of procurement.
+(1 point)

+There are no sustainability guidelines for supply procurement.
+(0 points)

-Score explanation: In some cases, sustainability criteria have already been integrated into the procurement process (e.g., consideration of sustainability criteria in the tender for office equipment supply companies).
+Score explanation: There are currently no sustainability criteria that apply to all procurement goods and that must be considered in every procurement.
+However in some cases, sustainability criteria have already been integrated (e.g., consideration of sustainability criteria in the tender for office equipment supply companies).
 A systematic review regarding the integration of sustainability criteria is still pending.
-The university guidelines also apply to the Medical Faculty.
-A strategy for climate neutrality in procurement of supplies is in development